ArcovanBreda/CEConvDL2/blogpost.md

 ### Comparison of different color spaces
-This blog post explored three different color spaces to represent hue (and saturation) equivariance.
+This blog post explored three different color spaces to represent hue (and saturation and value) equivariance.
 In Figure 14 we display the color equivariant models trained in the different color spaces.
 <div align="center">
   <img src="blogpost_imgs/comparison.png" alt="color equivariant models trained in different color spaces" width="600">

   *Figure 14: Color equivariant models trained in different color spaces and tested in the RGB color space, with and without jitter.*
 </div>
-The results illustrate that the model trained in the RGB color space has the best overall performance when not trained with jitter.
-The LAB model does not display equivariant properties on the hue-shifted test set, which can be explained by a hue shift performed in RGB space affecting LAB images differently (see Figure 5).
+The results illustrate that the model trained in the RGB color space has the best overall performance when trained without jitter.
+The LAB model does not display equivariant properties on the hue shifted test set, which can be explained by a hue shift performed in RGB space affecting LAB images differently (see Figure 5).
 Combining saturation and hue equivariance did not increase performance when compared to hue alone.
 We hypothesize that this happens because the number of parameters increases substantially when combining multiple groups.
 Thus, to ensure a fair comparison, the network's width is reduced, limiting its expressiveness.
 <br></br>

 When including jitter, the LAB space model outperforms both the RGB and HSV space models.
-Training the LAB color equivariant (CE) model with jitter results in an increased average accuracy of six percentage points over the RGB jitter model.
+Training the LAB color equivariant model with jitter results in an increased average accuracy of six percentage points over the RGB jitter model.
 Outperforming all trained models for reproduction and additional experiments.
 This indicates that training an equivariant model with jitter combines the best of both worlds and confirms the findings of [[2]](#color_net) and [[6]](#color_segmentation) that training in LAB space can lead to a small performance increase.

 ## Concluding Remarks

 In conclusion, the network proposed in [[5]](#main) aimed to leverage color equivariance to create more robust networks that still manage to exploit color information from images.
 This was implemented via discrete hue rotations in RGB space.
 Our reproduction study, focusing on the most color-exploitive dataset, supports their findings in terms of the importance of color equivariance for various (color-dependent) datasets and performance quality.
 Furthermore, our reproduction of their ablation study on the impact of the number of rotations validates the conclusions drawn about the level of equivariance and provides additional insights in terms of the number of parameters.

 Additionally, we investigated the limitations of the approach taken by the original authors.
-Firstly, the limited notion of modeling color equivariance as just hue equivariance.
+Firstly, the limited notion of modeling color equivariance as  hue equivariance.
 Secondly, the problem of pixel values falling outside the RGB cube.
 We aimed to circumvent these issues by modeling hue equivariance in both HSV and LAB space and by extending the notion of color equivariance with equivariance to saturation and value in these color spaces.
 We found that a model trained for hue equivariance in LAB space with hue jitter managed to outperform all other models that encode this type of equivariance.
 Furthermore, saturation and value equivariant models trained without any jitter performed similarly to the baseline models without any equivariance.
-However, jitter ensured that they became more robust against these respective channel shifts, even outperforming the baseline model with jitter.
-Yet, this robustness comes at the cost of lower average test accuracy.
+However, jitter ensured robustness against these respective channel shifts, even outperforming the baseline model with jitter.
+Nonetheless, this robustness comes at the cost of lower average test accuracy.

 In future research, the use of steerable convolutions could be explored.
 Steerable convolutions could be used to encode equivariance to the continuous hue spectrum, therefore achieving equivariance to all shifts without the need for jitter augmentations.
 This would alleviate the problem of the increased training cost when utilizing jitter.